pragathoys/simple_counter/README.md

 # Simple Counter

-A simple counter in a Smart Contract.
+A simple counter app implemented as a Smart Contract.

 ## Scope of this project